 Thus, adding turmeric (with black pepper for better absorption) to your diet can provide long-term health benefits.

 What are the negative effects of turmeric?

-Turmeric is considered a safe herb and itis recommended to be used on a regular basis.
-Bioactive compounds in Turmeric are listed in “Generally Recognized As Safe” (GRAS) category by the Food and Drug Administration (69).
+Turmeric is considered a safe herb and recommended to be used.
+Bioactive compounds in Turmeric are listed in “Generally Recognized As Safe” (GRAS) by the Food and Drug Administration (69).
 Turmeric can be tolerated up to 6g/day orally for up to 4-7 weeks.
-Some people may experience gastric discomfort, upset stomach and other minor side effects (70).
+Some people may experience gastric discomfort, upset stomach, and other minor side effects (70).

 Other studies have shown that doses up to 12g/day of 95% concentration of three curcuminoids: curcumin, bisdemethoxycurcumin, and demethoxycurcumin are tolerable (71).
 However, if you are taking medication for any condition, you should consult your physician before taking any curcumin supplement.